elntele/Treino/README.md

 # Treino
-this project contains some branch that implements diffrent features:
+this project contains some branch that implements different features:
 -At main branch we have the implementation of MVVM using the repository as a attribute of modelView Class.
 - At customizedViewModel branch we have implementation of MVVM when the repository is passed as a